Year of entry 2024

 - Experience expert theoretical and practical teaching delivered by a programme team made up of academics and researchers who are actively engaged in cutting-edge research and part of the Visualization and Computer Graphics research group.

-- Benefit from close links with the games industry, including input from our industrial steering group and the opportunity to participate in the annual Game Republic student showcase.
+- Benefit from close links with the games industry, including input from our industrial steering group with the opportunity to participate in the annual Game Republic student showcase.

 Our course gives you the opportunity to study graphics in depth.